CurriesRecipesVegan

 Once the dal is cooked well and the flavors have combined, remove it from the stove.
 Your homemade dal is now ready to serve.

-Sri Lankan dal curry and rice
+Sri Lankan dal curry served with rice as a simple meal.

 This dal is easy to make and full of comforting home-cooked flavor.
 You can enjoy it with rice, roti, bread, or other side dishes.
 I personally like making this recipe at home because it is simple, tasty, and perfect for everyday meals.